Want to know How to Use Bone Meal on Plants? This guide will give you a detailed insight on doing it the right way!

 Why Should You Use Bone Meal?

-1. Check pH of the Soil Before Using Bone Meal
+1. Always Check the pH of the Soil

 2. Do Not Use Bone Meal for Alkaline Soil

-For alkaline soil, use a compost or well-rotted manure instead of a bone meal.
-The phosphate in bone meal combines with the calcium present in the soil to form calcium phosphate, which is an insoluble source of the nutrient that is of no use to the plants.
+For alkaline soil, use compost or well-rotted manure instead of bone meal.
+The phosphate in bone meal combines with the calcium present in the soil to form calcium phosphate, which is an insoluble source of the nutrient that is of no use to plants.

 If you apply too much bone meal, then its excess phosphorus will interfere with root growth, ruining the symbiotic relationship between plants and helpful mycorrhizal

-fungi.
-Also, the gradual release of phosphorus into the soil will lead to the process of eutrophication in surrounding waterways.
+Also, the gradual release of phosphorus into the soil will lead to eutrophication in surrounding waterways.

-Don’t just layer the bone meal at the top of the soil; instead, mix it in the soil with a spade and add some water to ensure complete penetration.
-Leaving it as it is, will attract raccoons, ants, and dogs in your garden.
-Also, rinse the leaves of that plant if any bone meal has dropped on leaves.
+Don’t layer the bone meal at the top of the soil; instead, mix it in the soil with a spade and add some water to ensure complete penetration.
+Leaving it as it is will attract raccoons, ants, and dogs in your garden.
+Also, rinse the leaves of that plant if any bone meal has dropped on the leaves.

-7. Plants That Need the Nurturing of Bone Meal
+Plants That Benefit from the Nurturing of Bone Meal

-All the plants that grow from bulb, root, and tubers, like onion, potato, carrot, turnip, parsnip, sweet potato, as well as other vegetables get benefit from the application of bone meal.
+All the plants that grow from bulbs, roots, and tubers, like onions, potatoes, carrots, turnips, parsnips, and sweet potatoes, as well as other vegetables, benefit from the application of bone meal.
 Also, applying bone meal to roses will increase the number of flowers.

 Some Myths and Precautions to Be Considered Regarding Bone Meal

-- Many say that an excess amount of bone meal can burn the plant, but it is not completely true.
-Rawbone meal can burn, but steamed bone meal does not.
+- Many say an excess bone meal can burn the plant, but it is not completely true.
+Raw bone meal can burn, but steamed bone meal does not.

 - Avoid over-application of bone meal, as it will affect the surrounding waterways and aquatic life present in them as well.